flukeengineering/GitFlowTutorial/README.md

 Which branch should be used for bringing forth production releases?
    - development
    - master
-Branch name for production releases: [master] master
+Branch name for production releases: [main] main

 Which branch should be used for integration of the "next release"?
    - development